Chronic Pain Treatment Kinloch, MO

 Dry Needling

-Trigger point dry needling is a relatively new technique that is becoming more popular among Kinloch, MO physical therapist.
-It involves using thin, filiform needles to penetrate inflamed soft tissue.
-In doing so, it encourages the body to start to heal itself and encourages the flow of blood to the region.
+Trigger point dry needling is a relatively new treatment method that is becoming more popular among Kinloch, MO physical therapist.
+It involves using thin, filiform needles to penetrate damaged muscles and connective tissue.
+This eases pain as it stimulates the body’s “healing mode” and encourages the flow of nutrients to the affected body part.

 Transcutaneous Electrical Nerve Stimulation (TENS)

 TENS works by placing electrodes on the skin near where you are experiencing pain.
-It sends low-voltage electrical currents to release endorphins and stimulates nerve cells that prevent your brain from receiving pain signals.
+It delivers low-voltage currents, which releases endorphins and stimulates nerve cells that block the transmission of pain messages.

 Patient Education

 Understanding the cause of your pain and how to deal with it in your daily life can have a considerable positive effect on your chronic pain treatment in Kinloch, MO.
-We’ll help you learn the best way to sit, stand, and move, in addition to healthy lifestyle tips like how to keep a healthy diet.
+We’ll help you learn appropriate posture and movement practices, as well as healthy lifestyle tips like diet recommendations.

 Other services we offer in Kinloch, MO include: